BlueQuartzSoftware/DREAM3D/Documentation/Developer/DevelopmentNotes.md

 ## Python Bindings
   We need to figure out if it is possible to auto generate python bindings for DREAM3D.
 This would come in very handy for writing python scripts for processing of data and using other python frameworks like PyQt and Image processing libraries written in python.

-## Documentation
-  As always the documentation for each filter is woefully underdone.

 ## Tutorials
   We need more tutorials on the following: